Th3T3chn0G1t/Genstone/contributing/CONTRIBUTING.md

 Opt for allowing the caller to allocate nontrivial types and take a pointer to storage. i.e. `void foo(bar_t* storage);` instead of `bar_t foo(void);`

+Opt for using explicit sizes instead of NULL-termination for scalar types.

 ## Ettiquette

 Common sense applies here: don't be rude, don't be a code-snob, don't harrass people